Olgagr/steam-web-api/README.md

 ### Player

 **Get list of owned games** (https://developer.valvesoftware.com/wiki/Steam_Web_API#GetOwnedGames_.28v0001.29).
-To make it possible to make this API call, you need to have API key for your app and steam identifier of the Steam user.
+To make this API call, you need to have API key for your app and steam identifier of the Steam user.

 ```ruby
 # player_steam_id - this is a Steam identifier for user